tmkim/mle-basic/README.txt

     -- cleaned up some debugging
     -- update review-time to display flags on q.flag instead of array -- update exam-time to display sidebar flags on q.flag instead of array

+    >> next thing to work on - avoid re-using questions until all questions have been used ... add weight param to questions ?
+        -> increment by 1 whenever it is added to an exam -> when creating exam, search by starting at 0 and increment until exam is full -> only need to update question/service logic ++ add weight table when implementing users